leahball/leahball/README.md

 ### Hi there 👋 I am Leah Ball | Full Stack Web Developer | Creative Powerhouse
- - I am a full stack web developer from Chicago, IL
+<h3>A passionate frontend developer and designer from Chicago</h3>

  - I have BFA in Design from UT-ATX
  - I am a student at Bloom Tech (FKA Lambda)

-<h1 align="center">Hi 👋, I'm Leah</h1>
-<h3 align="center">A passionate frontend developer and designer from Chicago</h3>

 - 🔭 I’m currently working on [on an interactive game about Octopuses using React, Redux, Styled Components and my own original Illustrations 🐙](https://octopus-galaxy.vercel.app/)

 - 🌱 I’m currently learning **Motion Graphics, data + algorithims, and PHP**

-- 👯 I’m looking to collaborate on **creative challenges that explore nature.**
+- 👯 I’m looking to collaborate on **creative challenges that explore nature**

 - 👨‍💻 All of my projects are available at [www.leahball.dev](www.leahball.dev)